Andrew Lavern Smith

 Andrew "Andy" Lavern Smith (1960 – December 18, 1998) was an American serial killer who committed four murders and one attempted murder along Interstate 85 in South Carolina between 1980 and 1983.
 He was sentenced to death for the final two murders and was executed in 1998, becoming the 500th person to be executed in the U.S. since the death penalty was reinstated in 1976.

 Early life

-Smith was born in 1960 in Anderson, South Carolina, to parents Ruth and Willie Smith.
+Smith was born in 1960 in Anderson, South Carolina, to Ruth and Willie Smith.
 Growing up, he and his family attended Fairview African American (FAA) Methodist Episcopal Church.
 After graduating from Pendleton High School in 1978, he attended Tri-County Technical College and received a certificate in auto body repair.

 Murders

 Smith is believed to have committed his first serious crime on February 24, 1980.
 On that day, a female convenience store clerk was abducted and raped at gunpoint before being thrown off an overpass on Interstate 85, but she survived.

 At around 3:30 a.m. on July 28, 1981, a man named Henry Poore entered the Phillips 66 gas station along Interstate 85 in Anderson when he heard someone shouting.
 Behind the counter, he found the 22-year-old cashier, David Evan Craig of Sandy Springs, lying on the floor.
 Craig told Poore he had been shot, and law enforcement were promptly called.
 When they arrived, Craig was still conscious, but in shock and not able to give information about the shooter.
 He was rushed to AnMed Health Medical Center where he died a few hours later.
 Very little clues or suspects were located in the initial investigation.
 Eleven months later, on June 5, 1982, 22-year-old Nirad Jay Patel of Spartanburg was discovered stabbed to death at the Southerner Hotel in Anderson.

 On May 28, 1983, neighbors of 85-year-old Christy Johnson and his 80-year-old wife Corrie visited their home in Pendleton after they failed to answer a series of phone calls.
 When they entered, they discovered both of them dead.
 The couple had been stabbed to death; Christy had sustained 26 wounds, while Corrie had sustained 18.
 The weapon was a six-inch knife that the killer found in the kitchen.
 The couples' car was missing from their home, and it was later found two miles away along Hurricane Creek Road.